 Exhibit Hall engagement

 Make the Exhibit Hall your central stop at the Annual Meeting.
 Chat with close to 40 exhibitors and key supporters of the family planning field.
-Examine nearly 100 scientific abstract posters and mingle with colleagues while attending receptions, enjoying daily breakfast, or stopping in for snack breaks between sessions.
-Be sure to take advantage of a variety of professional services at the Wellness Hub or even have a new headshot taken.
+Examine over 100 scientific abstract posters and mingle with colleagues while attending receptions, enjoying daily breakfast, or stopping in for snack breaks between sessions.

 At registration, you will receive an exhibitor scorecard.
 Complete your scorecard by checking in with all exhibitors in the Exhibit Hall, and then exchange your scorecard at the Society booth for a limited edition specialty swag item.